ledgerW/slashrun/README.md

 ## 📚 Documentation Structure

-### Template Documentation (.clinerules/)
+### Active Rules (.clinerules/)
-**Never modify these files** - they are reusable workflow templates:
+**Workflow guides loaded automatically in Cline's context:**
-- Workflow guides for development processes
+- `.clinerules/workflows/` - Step-by-step development workflows
-- Pattern guides for implementation
+- `.clinerules/guide-index.md` - Master catalog linking to all guides

+These files define the high-level workflow structure and tell Cline which detailed guides to read from `.clinefiles/`.

+### Passive Reference Docs (.clinefiles/)
+**Detailed guides accessed on-demand:**
+- `.clinefiles/langchain/` - Complete LangChain patterns and reference implementations
+- `.clinefiles/supabase/` - Supabase-specific patterns and best practices
-- Best practices and conventions
+- `.clinefiles/ui/` - UI component guides and patterns

-- Troubleshooting references
+These comprehensive guides are only loaded into context when needed, keeping your workflow efficient.

 ### Project Documentation (project/)
 **Created by AI assistant during development:**
-- The workflow creates this folder to track progress
+- The workflow creates this folder to track your specific progress
-- Documents your specific implementation decisions
+- Documents your implementation decisions
 - Records architecture choices and service-specific notes
 - Not part of the template - unique to each project